Motovun: The Enchanting City on the Hill!

 Where to stay in Motovun

-In Motovun, in the old town as well as in the surroundings, there is a fantastic offer of accommodations.
+In the old town of Motovun and in the surroundings, there is a fantastic offer of accommodations.
 From beautiful vacation apartments, B&B and boutique hotels with pool, everything is here.
-If you are looking for a recommendable place to stay in Motovun, we can give you these accommodation tips…It’s worth a look!
+If you are looking for a recommendable place to stay, we can give you these accommodation tips…It’s worth a look!

-- Heritage Hotel: The Wine & Heritage Hotel ROXANICH is one of the best hotels in Motovun.
-Guests love the brilliant location with a view of the city, the fantastic infinity pool and the beautiful rooms.
+- Heritage Hotel with Pool: The Wine & Heritage Hotel ROXANICH is one of the best hotels in Motovun.
+Guests love the brilliant location with a view of the city, the infinity pool and the beautiful rooms.

 - B&B: The Villa Borgo B&B is a small pension in the old town of Motovun.
 Unique here is the extensive breakfast on the wonderful terrace with a breathtaking view over the valley!

-- Vacation Home: The vacation home Le Grand Cru Villa is the ultimate best accommodation for the perfect family vacation.
+- Vacation Home: The Le Grand Cru Villa is the best accommodation for the perfect family vacation.
 Unique here is the extraordinary location, surrounded by vineyards and with a view of the old town.

 Find the best Accommodation in Motovun: